swikrit09/coding-agent-pypi/README.md

 ## Features

 - Installable package via `pip` (supports editable installs for development).
-- Console script `coding-agent` for quick prompt runs.
+- Console script `coding-agent-python` for quick prompt runs.
 - Includes a `call_function` helper module so the model can request function execution.
 - Designed to be small and extensible.